For Part 6, click here: The Faulty Foundations of Faith Alone – Part 6: Jesus’ Death Appeased the Father’s Wrath?

 It should be clear by now that this is simply another version of something the Bible flatly rejects: the guilty being declared innocent.
 In fact, in so-called “double imputation,” not only is the righteousness of Christ imputed to sinners, but the sinfulness of sinners is imputed to Christ.
 This, of course, violates both biblical principles: that the guilty shall not be declared innocent, nor shall the innocent be declared guilty.

 The fallacy in this whole concept is that people can simply be declared to be righteous regardless of their actual character.

 Consider a confirmed murderer, rapist, thief, or embezzler.
 People who regularly and persistently engage in these crimes do so because it is a part of their settled character.
 What others see as horrible and evil, they see as enjoyable and profitable.
 They don’t even believe it’s wrong.
-In fact, if they manage to make an especially lucrative score, or to hit an especially juicy victim, they elated and exhilarated—even as the news is reporting an especially heinous crime, and ordinary people are shuddering at the horrendous things criminals do.
+In fact, if they manage to make an especially lucrative score, or to hit an especially juicy victim, they are elated and exhilarated—even as the news media is reporting an especially heinous crime, and ordinary people are shuddering at the horrendous things criminals do.

 Can such a person be magically made righteous just because Jesus Christ died to pay the penalty for his or her evil actions?
 Can Christ’s righteousness be credited to such a person so that even while still being a murderer, rapist, thief, or embezzler (in other words, a sinner), he or she is now considered righteous?

 The whole idea is ludicrous.

 And it has no support whatsoever in the Bible.

 The Bible never says that Jesus came to take away the penalty for sin, and to declare sinners righteous even while they are still sinners.

 What the Bible says, instead, is that Christ loved us even though we were sinners, and therefore came to save us from our sins and to take away our sins: